20 December 2008

 Each cookie recipe, and its baker, has a story.
 Mary's recipe box is legendary with almost 40 years of Cookie Exchange ideas-rolled cookies, bar cookies, icebox favorites, tea breads, cut cookies, good old fashioned sugar cookies, butter cookies, filled cookies, and of course Gingerbread People!

-I love how Mary locked her cookies in the trunk of her car before the party to ensue they are "safe" from harm or hungry cookie thieves.
+I love how Mary would lock cookies in the trunk of her car before the party to ensue they would be "safe" from harm or hungry cookie thieves.

 One of the All Stars of the Exchange are Lemon Meltaways!!